Table of content

 As we’re now experts on how to calculate conversion rates, let’s now focus on increasing website conversion rates.

-This part will focus on CRO and nine most effective ways of doing it.
+This part will focus on CRO and the nine most effective ways of doing it in the modern digital marketing era.

 Be honest: When was the last time you did this?
 Do it, for example, with Google’s PageSpeed Insights.
 Now.
 The results will give you a baseline to start improving.